 1. Using our influence and voice within industry to advocate for positive change at scale

 We are committed members of the RSPO and believe a strong, supported and recognized standard is the best way of ensuring long-term responsible production.
 We are committed to using our voice to strengthen the RSPO’s governance and standards so it is more aligned to our sourcing criteria and needs.
 As a step forward, we are committed to using RSPO-certified material from mass balance and segregated sources, and to increasing our supply of certified material every year.
 We are also members of the Consumer Goods Forum through which our collective voice can help build capacity to meet expectations across the palm oil industry.

 2. Ensuring our largest suppliers – those that make up 85% of our total incoming ingredients derived from palm and palm kernel oil – have sourcing criteria as strong as ours and a robust plan to implement them

 As a derivatives buyer, we are many links in the chain away from the original source of palm oil and palm kernel oil that serve as feedstocks for what will eventually become an ingredient in our products.
-As such, a critical first step is to engage the suppliers with whom we have the greatest spend to adopt their own sourcing criteria that they in turn may cascade down the supply chain.
+As such, a critical first step is to engage the suppliers with whom we have the greatest volumes to adopt their own sourcing criteria that they in turn may cascade down the supply chain.
 Click here for a list of our direct suppliers that have given us permission to disclose our relationship.
 These suppliers represent about 83% of our derivatives volumes.

 3. Requesting data about and conducting risk assessments of the sources of palm and palm kernel oils that enter our supply chains